 The Buckthorn Brigade.

-The Buckthorn Brigade is a group of volunteers formed and led by Ruwal Freese.
-The main group generally meets on Tuesday mornings to pursue various projects focused on trail and campground improvement, control of invasives like buckthorn and garlic mustard, and general service needs such as litter pickup following major holidays that bring large numbers of visitors to the park.
+The Buckthorn Brigade is a group of dedicated volunteers who focus their time and energy on stewardship projects throughout the park.
+The group generally meets on Tuesday mornings to pursue various projects focused on trail and campground improvement, control of invasives like buckthorn and garlic mustard, and general service needs such as litter pickup following major holidays that bring large numbers of visitors to the park.

 Following is a (proposed) list of priority tasks.
 The tasks we tackle on a particular day will depend on priority, season, weather, trail and soil condition, and other factors.
 Some tasks, like litter pickup, are high priority after Memorial Day and the Fourth of July, but not other days.
 Some tasks are recurring, never completed.
 Some are responses to weather events like windstorms and floods.
 Others, like removing buckthorn from specific areas, are on the list until they are completed (at least until new buckthorns grow up to take their places).

 For areas where much of the buckthorn is relatively large (2” or more), this job requires a crew of at least four, with a qualified sawyer, a qualified chipper operator/safety officer, and two helpers.
 In most areas, the chipper has the capacity to keep a crew of 7 or more busy.
 For good efficiency, one person needs to follow each sawyer and (1) help clear sawn branches and trees, and (2) get the stumps poisoned.

 300 Campground: Clear out seed trees and any large buckthorn around sites, open up lake view.
 Needs to be done when campers will not be disturbed.

 Once the dam is done, clear the area along the paved trail and between the picnic area and the dam parking lot, and push back the buckthorn south of the playground, behind the pit toilets.